Eric Spear: Coronation Street theme tune

 Until ITV celebrated forty years of broadcasting (in 1995), the original recording of the theme had never been issued commercially.
 It was released as the b-side to a double A-side single, "Always Look on the Bright Side of Life" by the Coronation Street Cast, coupled with "Something Stupid" by Amanda Barrie and Johnny Briggs.
 The single reached the Top 40 in the UK Singles Chart, making number 35.

 However, a faithful cover version by Geoff Love and his Orchestra was released as a single in April 1961, and reached No. 27 on the NME Singles Chart.
 A budget cover version by James Wright (a pseudonym for Gordon Franks) and his Orchestra was released on the Embassy label in April 1962, which was also included on a 1965 LP, Top TV Themes.

 EMI's release of the original recording in 2005 includes the theme's solo trumpet introductory bar, which has never been heard on the serial.

-Trivia: The Ennio Morricone Songbook albums version of the Joan Baez song The Ballad of Sacco and Vanzetti features a 42second opening piece unique to the album which references the Coronation Street theme.